-I have several logistical recommendations which I believe will make surveys easier and more consistent between years and crew members.
+I have several logistical recommendations that I believe will make surveys easier and more consistent between years and crew members.
 Crews should camp whenever possible to reduce commute time on multiple day surveys.
-Quad-runner all-terrain vehicles could be used to access certain tributaries which are otherwise unaccessible due to snow.
+Quad-runner all-terrain vehicles could be used to access certain tributaries that are otherwise inaccessible due to snow.
 Yearly training should be conducted for the crew for Swiftwater Rescue, Garmin global positioning system use, and steelhead redd identification.
 Finally, I would recommend daily data entry and downloading of map coordinates to simplify data storage and processing.